Skip to Main Content

 Debt settlement companies

-These are typically for-profit companies that will negotiate with your creditors on your behalf to work out a payment plan.
-In most cases, you’ll have to pay money into an escrow-type account, which they’ll use to make payments on your behalf.
+These are typically for-profit companies that will negotiate with your creditors to reduce the amount you owe.
+In most cases, you’ll have to pay money into an escrow-type account, which they’ll use to negotiate the settlement on your behalf.

 Can negotiating credit card debt have an impact on my credit score?